CZ-NIC/knot/src/knot/modules/dnsproxy/dnsproxy.rst

 ..
 NOTE::
-   The module does not alter the query/response as the resolver would, and the original transport protocol is kept as well.
+   The module does not alter the query/response as the resolver would, and the original transport protocol (UDP or TCP) is kept as well.

 Example
 -------